We use cookies on this site, please view our Privacy Policy for more information

 GRS - the early years

-From humble beginnings half a century ago, GRS – originally 'Galliford Road Stone' – has grown to become the country’s largest nationwide trader, transporter and handler of construction aggregates and waste materials.
+From humble beginnings half a century ago, GRS – originally 'Galliford Road Stone' – has grown to become the country’s largest trader, transporter and handler of construction aggregates and waste materials, plus associated services.

-The company gained its independence after a management buy-out from contractor Galliford in 1997.
-That was also the year that an aspiring salesman Jon Fisher – now GRS chief executive – joined a new team with a can-do attitude and bags of ambition.
+The company gained its independence after a management buy-out from Galliford in 1997.
+That was also the year that an aspiring salesman Jon Fisher – now GRS chief executive – joined the new team with a can-do attitude and bags of ambition.

-That spirit – still part of the GRS core values today – helped the young firm to achieve rapid success trading aggregates in the Midlands and South East building relationships that led to involvement is some large construction schemes.
+That spirit – still at the heart of the GRS core values today – helped the young firm to achieve rapid success, trading aggregates in the Midlands and South East, and building relationships that led to the company’s early involvement is some major construction schemes.
 In turn, that success led to the formation of a sister company for bagged aggregates, GRS Bagging, just three years later.

 Realising a vision for growth

-Both GRS divisions - Trading and Bagging (nor Building Products) - continued to grow, adding to their portfolio in the mid-2000s with complementary joint ventures in inert waste and rail freight in key locations.
-GRS became involved in many of the major infrastructure projects of the era – including the likes of Heathrow Terminal 5, Wembley Stadium and the M6 Toll – allowing the business to expand as it picked up work with Tier 1 clients.
-Demonstrating remarkable resilience during the economic downturn, GRS continued to perform well, growing into new markets and adding to its network of bagging plants.
+Both GRS businesses – GRS Trading and GRS Bagging (now GRS Building Products) - continued to grow through the mid-2000s with complementary joint ventures in waste management and rail freight in key locations.
+GRS became involved in many of the major infrastructure projects of the era – including the likes of Heathrow Terminal 5, Wembley Stadium and the M6 Toll – allowing the business to expand as it picked up work with more and more Tier 1 clients.
+Demonstrating remarkable resilience during the economic downturn, GRS continued to perform well, growing into new markets, trading materials for recycling, and adding to its network of bagging plants.

 In 2012, a second management buy-out, led by Jon Fisher, allowed further expansion and a new focus on people development.
-Jon then set about delivering his own vision for GRS, to create the only nationwide business of its kind, serving British construction with materials solutions, waste services and end-to-end logistics.
+As the new CEO Jon set about delivering his own vision for GRS, to create the only nationwide business of its kind, serving British construction with materials solutions, waste services and end-to-end logistics.

 That vision then led to further strategic acquisitions, joint ventures and commercial partnerships that have become a hallmark of the GRS business model.
 It's one of the reasons why GRS was named among the highest climbers the Sunday Times top track 250 growth companies for four years running.